-Governor Michelle Lujan Grisham has identified eight sectors where New Mexico can lead the nation.
+Governor Michelle Lujan Grisham has identified nine sectors where New Mexico can lead the nation.
 These include:

 New Mexico’s bioscience industry is growing and we need to capitalize on the momentum and opportunities in the industry.
 New Mexico’s bioscience industry garnered about $1.2 billion in revenue in 2015.
 There are 700 biotech companies now working in human health, agricultural and environmental issues around the state.
 These businesses directly employ about 9.300 people, and up to 41,000 if related support jobs are included.
 Alongside a Center of Excellence at UNM we will be able to grow this industry.

 One of the fastest growing industries in the world, New Mexico has all of the pieces in place to be a hub for cybersecurity: national labs, world class research universities, the FBI center in Albuquerque, existing degree and training programs, and large regions of our state that fall into the extreme “safety zone” in terms of threats to operational disruption.
 The development of New Mexico’s cybersecurity industry grew by 50% in the past decade and accounted for approximately 8,000 new jobs in 2020.
 The success of cybersecurity businesses in NM can be directly attributed to the physical infrastructure, human capital and economic support provided by the national labs, universities and state agencies.